mhalushka/miRge/README.md

 miRge2.0 is available in Bioconda now and can be installed via conda, the installation is to run:<br />
    `conda install mirge`<br />

-miRge2.0 can be alsp installed from the source code by pip:<br />
+miRge2.0 also can be installed from the source code by pip:<br />
 1) Download miRge2.0 source code from https://github.com/mhalushka/miRge and unzip the zipped file folder.<br />
 2) If the package of wheel is not installed, run `pip install wheel` to install it.<br />
 3) Change the directory to miRge2.0's directory and run `python setup.py bdist_wheel` to build a wheel file for the subsequent installation via pip.<br />